Regional Habitat Goals

 Wildfire Data Working Group

 As hundreds of thousands of acres of the Bay Area have burned recently in wildfires, our members are in a constant cycle of research and innovation as we learn to live with fire on the landscape.
 Collecting and analyzing data to support this paradigm shift is key.
-TOGETHER Bay Area convenes a working group of data compilers to learn from one another, share information, and build our regional understanding of the impacts of fire on the land.
+The Wildfire Data Working Group (WDWG) is focused on regional coordination of data collected before, during, and after wildfires for informed decision making by land management organizations and agencies.
+TOGETHER Bay Area convenes this working group of data compilers to learn from one another, share information, and build our regional understanding of the impacts of fire on the land.